Snapmaker/Snapmaker-English-Writing-Style-Guide/Snapmaker English Writing Style Guide.md

 ### Titles and Headings

 Use title-style capitalization for titles and all levels of headings.
-There are a few exceptions to note:
+So capitalize all the words in a title, including the nouns, verbs, pronouns, adjectives, and adverbs.
+Note that prepositions and conjunctions of 5 letters or more should also be capitalized.
+But, the following words should not be capitalized except when they are the first or last word in a title:

 * Prepositions and conjunctions of 4 letters or fewer
 * Articles, definite or indefinite

-These words should be written in lower case except when they are the first or last word in a title.
 So don't say:

+* Set up your Workshop
+* The Heoroes That Walk among Us
 * Easy To Assemble
 * All For Your Best Experience
 * Connect With Us